-The customer service must be excellent in all regards: knowledge, communication skills, willingness to help, availability.
+Customer service must be excellent in all regards: knowledge, communication skills, willingness to help, and availability.

 The iPage agents I chatted with were available but not very willing to help.
 My experience coincided to a degree with what many iPage reviews by end-users are complaining about.